ypark9/yopa.page/content/blog/2023-06-06-When-to-Use-Sequence-Diagram.md

 ---
 title: When to Use a Sequence Diagram - A Real Life Example
 date: 2023-06-06T01:25:00-04:00
+lastmod: 2026-08-01
+reviewed_at: 2026-08-01
 author: Yoonsoo Park
-description: "When to Use a Sequence Diagra"
+description: "When to use a sequence diagram to explain interactions across a system."
 categories:
   - Software Engineering
 tags:
+  - UML
+  - Software Design
-  - Sequence Diagram
+  - Architecture
 ---

 In the world of software design and development, diagrammatic representations of various processes and functionalities can prove extremely useful.
 One such useful tool is the **Sequence Diagram**.
 It's a type of interaction diagram found in the Unified Modeling Language (UML).
 This article sheds light on when to use a sequence diagram, accompanied by a real-life example.